idlechain/idlechain-cryptonote/docs/ANONYMITY_NETWORKS.md

 linking the public IPv4/IPv6 connections with the anonymity networks will be more difficult.

-### Intermittent Mangonote Syncing
+### Intermittent IDLEChain Project Syncing

-If a user only runs `mangonoted` to send a transaction then quit, this can also be used by an ISP to link a user to a transaction.
+If a user only runs `idlechaind` to send a transaction then quit, this can also be used by an ISP to link a user to a transaction.

 #### Mitigation

-Run `mangonoted` as often as possible to conceal when transactions are being sent.
+Run `idlechaind` as often as possible to conceal when transactions are being sent.
 Future versions will also have peers that first receive a transaction over an anonymity network delay the broadcast to public peers by a randomized amount.
 This will not completely mitigate a user who syncs up sends then quits, in